Skip to Content

 Suppose the seeds are tiny; plant 4 of them.
 More opportunities for growth result from this.
 When working with little seeds, pour them into the fold of a piece of paper that has been folded, and then use a pen to press the seeds into the holes.

 5. Put the label onto the seed trays.
 If you plant multiple types of seeds, label the containers.
-But what is sprouting in the cells and the day you planted them on the labels you make for your plants’ gardens?
+But what is sprouting in the cells and the day you planted them on the labels you made for your plants’ gardens?
 Attach the labels to each row’s end.

 6. Wrap some plastic wrap around the tray.
 An atmosphere that is humid and conducive to germination will be created in the tray with the help of plastic wrap.
-Leave tiny gaps on the tray’s sides so that oxygen can still reach your seeds.
+Leave tiny gaps on the tray’s sides so oxygen can still reach your seeds.

 For the same result, you can also get a humidity dome from a gardening supply store.
 They help maintain consistent atmospheric conditions in your seed trays.
 Humidity domes maintain higher humidity and are inexpensive.
 Keep the air vent on the dome open to allow for airflow.